🔧 vast_id Configuration

 - Using

-as an object, string, ornull
+system_security_policiesas an object, string, ornull - Empty

-array - Missing
+system_security_policiesarray - Missing

-in any block - Blank or invalid
+file_nameorlinesin any block - Blank or invalid

-/invalid/path`) - Empty or missing
+file_name(e.g.,""," "``,/invalid/path`) - Empty or missing

-array - Non-string values in
+linesarray - Non-string values in

-- Syntax errors in
+lines - Syntax errors in

-— even though not validated here, they will break PAM or limit enforcement - Using uppercase or spaces in keys without proper quoting
+lines— even though not validated here, they will break PAM or limit enforcement - Using uppercase or spaces in keys without proper quoting

 Interpreted as